Alex Zurdo

-Alexis Vélez Alberio, also known as Alex Zurdo, is a Puerto Rican Christian music rapper and songwriter.
+Alexis Vélez Alberio (born June 10, 1983), also known as Alex Zurdo, is a Puerto Rican Christian music rapper and songwriter.

-He has almost a dozen musical productions, and has been awarded the GMA Dove Award and Arpa Awards, having also been nominated for a Latin Grammy, and a Premio Tu Música Urbano.
+He has almost a dozen musical productions, and has been awarded the GMA Dove Award and Arpa Awards, having also been nominated for a Latin Grammy, and a Tu Música Urbano award.

 He has been the main artist in various concerts and events around Latin America, sharing stages with Funky, Vico C, Marcos Witt, Christine D'Clario, Tercer Cielo, Danilo Montero, Marcos Vidal, and collaborated with artists such as Olga Tañón, Gabriel Rodríguez EMC, among others.

 Musical career

-Alex Zurdo, was born on June 10, 1983, in Trujillo Alto, Puerto Rico.
+Alex Zurdo was born on June 10, 1983, in Trujillo Alto, Puerto Rico.
 At the age of 11 he wrote his first rap songs.
 At 13, he had his first piano and learned to play it himself.
-In the following years he participated in several non-Christian rap and reggaeton productions as "Zurdo", in duet with Rey Blasto, Alex did also a duet with Blasto in 2003 in the album Rolexx: La Hora De La Venganza.
-In the next year at the age of 21, he began his musical ministry, including ministrations, conferences and seminars and launched his first production of Christian music, entitled "Nada es mío", distributed by Universal Music Latino.
+In the following years he participated in several non-Christian rap and reggaeton productions as "Zurdo", in duet with Rey Blasto, Zurdo did also a duet with Blasto in 2003 in the album Rolexx: La Hora De La Venganza.
+In the next year at the age of 21, he began his musical ministry, including ministrations, conferences and seminars and launched his first production of Christian music, entitled Nada es mío, distributed by Universal Music Latino.

-After his first album, Alex released from 2005 to 2009, one album per year.
+After his first album, Zurdo released from 2005 to 2009, one album per year.
 Albums such as Con propósito, Se trata de ti (with Jonny L), De Gloria en Gloria - La Trayectoria, Una y mil razones and Así son las cosas.

-His seventh production titled "Mañana Es Hoy" ("Tomorrow is today") took three years.
-The musical production was in charge of the producer duo Marcos Ramírez and Víctor Torres (Los Tranz4Merz), Effect-O, DJ Cróniko and Alex himself.
-It was promoted with the single «¿Dónde estás?» ("Where are you?") that talks about the importance of fatherhood.
+His seventh production titled Mañana Es Hoy ("Tomorrow is today") took three years.
+The musical production was in charge of the producer duo Marcos Ramírez and Víctor Torres (Los Tranz4Merz), Effect-O, DJ Cróniko and Zurdo himself.
+It was promoted with the single "¿Dónde estás?" ("Where are you?"), which talks about the importance of fatherhood.
 Since 2012, their productions have been released every two years, and nominations and recognitions for various ceremonies such as the Arpa Awards and AMCL began.
-This album is Alex Zurdo's first to make it onto the Billboard charts, debuting at number 9 on Latin Rhythm Albums, remaining in the top 15 for over 20 weeks.
-For this record production, Alex won three AMCL Awards in 2012, in the categories Urban album of the year, Urban song of the year for «Mañana es hoy» and Musical intervention of the year for «Si no hay amor» ("If there is no love") with Vanessa Vissepó.
+This album is Zurdo's first to make it onto the Billboard charts, debuting at number 9 on Latin Rhythm Albums, remaining in the top 15 for over 20 weeks.
+For this record production, Zurdo won three AMCL Awards in 2012, in the categories Urban album of the year, Urban song of the year for "Mañana es hoy" and Musical intervention of the year for "Si no hay amor" ("If there is no love") with Vanessa Vissepó.

 De la A a la Z ("From A to Z") was launched in 2014 and featured the participation of Redimi2, Christine D'Clario, Nancy Amancio and Samuel Hernández.
 The album debuted at number 4 on Billboard's Latin Rhythm Albums chart.
 This album won an AMCL Award in 2014 in the category Urban Album of the Year and Urban Song of the Year for "No soy yo" with Redimi2, and was also nominated at the 2015 Arpa Awards for "Best Urban Album".